evidentlyai/evidently/docs/book/reports/class-performance.md

 * For Evidently to **generate the test conditions automatically**, you should pass the reference dataset (e.g., performance during model validation or a previous period).
 You can also set the performance expectations manually by passing a custom test condition.
 * If you neither pass the reference dataset nor set custom test conditions, Evidently will compare the model performance to a **dummy model**.

-Head here to the [All tests](../reference/all-tests.md) table to see the description of individual tests and default parameters.
+Head here to the [All tests](../reference/all-tests.md) table to see the composition of each preset and default parameters.

 ## Test Suite customization

 * You can set custom test conditions.
-* You can pass relevant parameters to change how some of the metrics are calculated, such as decision threshold or K to evaluate precision@K. See the available parameters [here](../reference/all-tests.md)
+* You can pass relevant parameters to change how some of the metrics are calculated, such as decision threshold or K to evaluate precision@K. See the available parameters [here](../reference/all-tests.md).
 * If you want to exclude some tests or add additional ones, you can create a custom test suite by combining the chosen tests.
-See the complete list [here](../reference/all-tests.md)
+See the complete list [here](../reference/all-tests.md).

 ## Examples